zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

-# Troubleshooting Zowe through Zowe Community
+# Troubleshooting Zowe through Zowe Open Community

-To help Zowe Community effectively troubleshoot Zowe, we introduce a script that captures the diagnostics data that is required for successful troubleshooting.
-By running the UNIX script on your z/OS environment, you receive a set of output files, which contain all relevant diagnostics data necessary to start a troubleshooting process.
+To help Zowe Open Community effectively troubleshoot Zowe, we introduce a shell script that captures diagnostics data that is required for successful troubleshooting.
+By running the shell script on your z/OS environment, you receive a set of output files, which contain all relevant diagnostics data necessary to start a troubleshooting process.
 You can find the `zowe-support.sh` script in the `ZOWEDIR/scripts` folder with the rest of Zowe scripts.
 The script captures the following data:

  - Started task output
     - Zowe server started task